Embedded Graph Convolutional Networks for Real-Time Event Data Processing on SoC FPGAs: Introduction

 \section{Introduction}

-Embedded vision systems have become an integral part of many modern technologies, especially in advanced mobile robotics such as autonomous vehicles \cite{Konstantinidis2021automotive}.
-The use of vision cameras facilitates the detection and location of objects, which is crucial for navigation, obstacle avoidance, path planning and performing specific tasks such as manipulating objects or interacting with the environment \cite{bodenhagen2014adaptable, pham2015towards}.
+Embedded vision systems have become an integral part of many modern technologies, especially in advanced mobile robotics applications (e.g. autonomous vehicles) \cite{Konstantinidis2021automotive}.
+Vision sensors facilitate object detection and localisation, which are crucial for navigation, obstacle avoidance, path planning, and performing specific tasks like manipulating objects or interacting with the environment \cite{bodenhagen2014adaptable, pham2015towards}.

-Typical frame cameras capture video sequences in greyscale or colour with specific spatial (e.g. $1280 \times 720$ pixels) and temporal (e.g. 60 frames per seconds (FPS)) resolution.
-However, their application is limited by issues such as motion blur under fast movement or uneven lighting present in the scene.
-They also struggle in high dynamic range (HDR) environments, where it is challenging to set an exposure time that accommodates both bright and dark areas.
-In addition, the high latency (low FPS rate) makes it impossible to analyse the scene between frames.
-Moreover, static elements cause repeatedly transmiting the same information, increasing energy consumption and generating redundant data.
+Typical frame-based cameras capture video sequences in greyscale or colour with specific spatial (e.g. $1280 \times 720$ pixels) and temporal (e.g. 60 frames per second) resolution.
+However, they can be challenging to apply in some circumstances because of issues such as motion blur during fast movements, high latency due to low frame rates, and difficulties in operating in uneven lighting conditions.
+These issues could be partially addressed by existing high-speed cameras, but these sensors are expensive and typically require good lighting conditions.
+Moreover, frame-based cameras generate large amounts of redundant data, which can be inefficient to process in real-time embedded systems.

-It is important to note that the above-mentioned limitations are far less applicable to the human vision.
-This fact was the inspiration for the development of neuromorphic sensors (so-called event cameras or dynamic vision sensors (DVS)) \cite{Lichtsteiner2008sensor}.
-In an event camera, each pixel operates independently and detects changes in light intensity, thus generating `events', which are described by the location of their occurrence (as pixel coordinates), the time of occurrence (with microsecond accuracy) and the polarity.

-The output of the event camera is a~sparse spatio-temporal point cloud which significantly increases camera's resistance to motion blur and allows correct operation even in adverse lighting conditions.
-Furthermore, this approach ensures that only information about significant changes is captured, which helps to reduce average energy consumption~\cite{gallego2020event}.